Ignatiusdork/swisstronickIII/README.md

 This project uses the JSON RPC call using eth_getStorageAt() to get the first storage variable (slot #0) any deployed smart contract and returns the retrieved value.

-It fetches the value stored at the first slot of a specific Ethereum smart contract's storage.
+Here it fetches the value stored at the first slot of a swisstronick deployed smart contract.
 The value returned is in hexadecimal format.
 If the storage variable is a string, the hexadecimal value is converted to a string for better interpretation.

 As for the differences with other blockchains when using this RPC method, it depends on the specific blockchain.
 Ethereum-based blockchains that support the Ethereum JSON RPC API should behave the same way.
 However, blockchains that use a different architecture or storage model could potentially behave differently.
 It is recommended to check the specific blockchain's documentation for more details.